Ōmi Province: History

 From the late Heian period and into the Kamakura period, the Sasaki clan controlled the post of shugo of Ōmi Province, and their cadet houses of the Rokkaku clan and Kyōgoku clan continued to dominate the province into the Muromachi period.
-In the Sengoku period, internal struggles weakened both clans, and Ōmi became a battleground between the Azai and Asakura clans in the north, and the invading forces of Oda Nobunaga from the east.
-Nobunaga emerged victorious, and built Azuchi Castle near Lake Biwa in Ōmi, from which he planned to eventually rule all of Japan and beyond.
-Following Nobunaga's assassination, much of the province was awarded by Toyotomi Hideyoshi to Ishida Mitsunari, Tokugawa Ieyasu's opponent at the Battle of Sekigahara.
+In the tumultuous Sengoku period, internal struggles weakened both clans, and Ōmi became a battleground between the Azai and Asakura clans in the north and in the south the Rokkaku were supported by the famous Kōga ninja.
+In the late 1560s into the 1570s, lord Oda Nobunaga invaded from the east, defeating the Azai, Asakura, Rokkaku, Kōka, and the Ashikaga shogunate.
+He built Azuchi Castle near Lake Biwa in Ōmi, from which he planned to eventually rule all of Japan and beyond.
+Following Nobunaga's assassination in Honnō-ji temple, much of the province was awarded by Toyotomi Hideyoshi to Ishida Mitsunari, Tokugawa Ieyasu's arch-rival at the Battle of Sekigahara.

-After the establishment of the Tokugawa Shogunate, much of the province was divided into several feudal domains, then largest of which was Hikone Domain, ruled by the Ii clan.
-The southern part of the province was the home of the famous Kōga ninja, one of the two main founding schools of ninjutsu. Ōmi continued in its role as a transportation conduit, with five stations of the Tōkaidō and eight stations of the Nakasendō.
+After the establishment of the Tokugawa Shogunate, much of the province was divided into several feudal domains, then largest of which was Hikone Domain, ruled by the Ii clan. Ōmi continued in its role as a transportation conduit, with five stations of the Tōkaidō and eight stations of the Nakasendō.

 Following the Meiji restoration, on November 22, 1871 Ōtsu Prefecture and Nagahama Prefecture were created from former tenryō and hatamoto territories within the province, and each of the former domains formed its own prefecture.
 These were merged on January 19, 1872 to form Shiga Prefecture.
 From August 21, 1876 to February 7, 1881 the Reinan region of Fukui Prefecture (west of Tsuruga city) was part of Shiga Prefecture, thus giving it a shoreline on the Sea of Japan.
 The merger was strongly opposed by the local inhabitants, and the merger was withdrawn.